 We sell all of our products through our own in-house sales staff and independent sales representatives to toy and mass-market retail chain stores, department stores, office supply stores, drug and grocery store chains, club stores, toy specialty stores and wholesalers.
-Our three largest customers are Wal-Mart, Target, and Toys 'R' Us, which accounted for approximately 46.8% of our net sales in 2012 and 47.8% of our net sales in 2013.
+Our three largest customers are Wal-Mart, Target, and Toys 'R' Us, which accounted for approximately 47.8% of our net sales in 2013 and 47.4% of our net sales in 2014.
 With the JAKKS Pets® product line, we distribute pet products to key pet supply retailers Petco and Petsmart in addition to many other pet retailers and our existing customers.
 We generally sell products to our customers pursuant to letters of credit or, in some cases, on open account with payment terms typically varying from 30 to 90 days.
 From time to time, we allow our customers credits against future purchases from us in order to facilitate their retail markdown and sales of slow-moving inventory.
 We also sell our products through e-commerce sites, including Toysrus.com and Amazon.com.

 We contract the manufacture of most of our products to unaffiliated manufacturers located in The People's Republic of China ("China").
 We sell the finished products on a letter of credit basis or on open account to our customers, many of whom take title to the goods in Hong Kong or China.
 These methods allow us to reduce certain operating costs and working capital requirements.
-A portion of our sales originate in the United States, so we hold certain inventory in our warehouse and fulfillment facilities.
+A portion of our sales originate in the United States, so we hold certain inventory in our warehouses and fulfillment facilities.
 To date, a significant portion of all of our sales has been to domestic customers.
 We intend to continue expanding distribution of our products into foreign territories and, accordingly, we have:

-- engaged representatives to oversee sales in certain territories, - engaged distributors in certain territories, - established direct relationships with retailers in certain territories, - opened sales offices in Europe, - opened sales offices and a distribution center in Canada, and - expanded in-house resources dedicated to product development and marketing of our lines.
+- entered into a joint venture in China, - engaged representatives to oversee sales in certain foreign territories, - engaged distributors in certain foreign territories, - established direct relationships with retailers in certain foreign territories, - opened sales offices in Europe, - opened sales offices and a distribution center in Canada, and - expanded in-house resources dedicated to product development and marketing of our lines.

 Outside of the United States, we currently sell our products primarily in Europe, Australia, Canada, Latin America and Asia.
-Sales of our products abroad accounted for approximately \$132.0 million, or 19.8% of our net sales, in 2012 and approximately \$108.7 million, or 17.2% of our net sales, in 2013.
+Sales of our products abroad accounted for approximately \$108.7 million, or 17.2% of our net sales, in 2013 and approximately \$156.6 million, or 19.3% of our net sales, in 2014.
 We believe that foreign markets present an attractive opportunity, and we plan to intensify our marketing efforts and further expand our distribution channels abroad.